 Of course, that also means you have to cook the chicken and then dice it up into small pieces for your ramen soup bowl.

-There are many different ways to add protein to your bowl of ramen noodles, including adding protein powder, topping them with chopped chicken or beef, or stirring in some tofu or eggs.
+There are many different ways to add protein to your ramen noodles bowl, including protein powder, topping them with chopped chicken or beef, or stirring in some tofu or eggs.

 That’s right!
-Protein ramen soup with no additional prep, no extra ingredients or food added, and no extra time needed to get it ready.
+Protein ramen soup with no additional prep, no extra ingredients or food added, and no extra time needed to get this high-protein ramen recipe ready.

 Skip The Water, And Go With Chicken Bone Broth